Mister Hyde (Marvel Comics)

 Mister Hyde (Calvin Zabo) is a supervillain appearing in American comic books published by Marvel Comics.
-He is primarily an enemy of Thor and is the father of Daisy Johnson.
+Created by writer Stan Lee and artist Don Heck, the character first appeared in Journey into Mystery #99 (December 1963).
+Calvin Zabo is a supervillain known under the codename of Mister Hyde and has been a known collaborator of Cobra.
+He is the father of the superhero Daisy Johnson.
+The character has also been a member of the Masters of Evil.

-Calvin Zabo appeared in the television series Agents of S.H.I.E.L.D. in the second season, which is set in the Marvel Cinematic Universe, portrayed by Kyle MacLachlan.
+Calvin Zabo appeared in the second season of the television series Agents of S.H.I.E.L.D., portrayed by Kyle MacLachlan.

+Development

+Concept and creation

+Calvin Zabo / Mister Hyde is inspired by Dr. Jekyll and Mr. Hyde from the 1886 Gothic novella Strange Case of Dr Jekyll and Mr Hyde written by Robert Louis Stevenson.

 Publication history

-Mister Hyde first appeared in Journey into Mystery #99 and was created by Stan Lee and Don Heck.
-Mister Hyde is inspired by the 1886 literary character by Robert Louis Stevenson.
+Calvin Zabo debuted in Journey into Mystery #99 (December 1963), created by Stan Lee and Don Heck.
 He has appeared as a regular character in Thunderbolts since issue #157, and remained with the team after the title transitioned into Dark Avengers beginning with issue #176.